Chris Moran (RAF officer): Military career

 Moran commanded the Harrier squadron in the Harrier Operational Conversion Unit at RAF Wittering, and then attended the Advanced Staff Course in 1991.
 In the New Year Honours that year he was awarded a Queen's Commendation for Valuable Service in the Air.

-After a brief posting to the Ministry of Defence he was appointed Equerry to HRH The Duke of Edinburgh.
+After a brief posting to the Ministry of Defence he was appointed Equerry to Prince Philip, Duke of Edinburgh.

 In 1994 Moran became the commanding officer of No. IV Squadron which was based in Germany.
 The same year Moran led his squadron to the Middle East for duties on Operation Warden which involved enforcing the no-fly zone over northern Iraq.
 In 1995 Moran and No. IV Squadron flew missions against the Bosnian Serbs as part of Operation Deliberate Force.

 Senior appointments

 Promoted to group captain in 1996, he was appointed Staff Officer HQ 1 Group, and in the following year, station commander of RAF Wittering.
 After attending the Higher Command and Staff Course in 1999 Moran became Divisional Director at the Joint Services Command and Staff College, where he also completed a Master of Arts.
 As an air commodore he was then Director of Air Staff until 2002, and then the Chief of Defence Staff's liaison officer to the US Joint Staff in Washington, D.C.
 In the following year he became Air Officer Commanding No. 1 Group as an air vice marshal.
 In 2005 he became Assistant Chief of Air Staff.

 In 2005, Moran was appointed to the board of the Civil Aviation Authority.

 He was promoted air marshal and became Deputy Commander Allied Joint Force Command Brunssum in May 2007, in succession to Lieutenant General David Judd.
 Air Chief Marshal Moran was appointed Commander-in-Chief of Air Command on 3 April 2009.
 Moran was appointed a Knight Commander of the Order of the Bath in the 2009 New Year Honours.